Cyclone Seroja update

 Read on to find out how we determine the best battery location...

-These PowerBanks use Tesla battery technology.
-Most batteries are made of lithium ion, with entrepreneurs like Elon Musk (Tesla's founder) leading the way in new lithium ion battery technology and the future of electric vehicles.
+The PowerBank batteries use Tesla battery technology made of lithium ion.
+Entrepreneurs like Elon Musk (Tesla's founder) are leading the way in new lithium ion battery technology and the future of electric vehicles.

 Watch the video to find out about our latest community battery PowerBank trial in Ellenbrook.